sgyersula/flaky_test_comparison/Flakify/sample_data_generation/readme.md

 sample input: sample_input.csv
 sample output: sample_output.csv

+The IDoFT is from the dataset provided by Flakify.

 ## step1
-Use script for batch downloading
+Use script for batch downloading python download_sha.py --csv_path `$your_csv_path$'

 ## step2
-Use parse_data.py to get the 'final_code' column of targeted output
+Use parse_data.py to generate the converted output.csv

-## step3
-Generate output.csv